An anthology featuring some of the hottest new stars in erotic romance.

 It features the second story in the Wolf Tales saga.

-Chanku Rising from Sexy Beast will soon be available as a single-title ebook novella.
-Release date to be announced.
+Chanku Rising from Sexy Beast is available as a single-title ebook novella.

 Stories by Kate Douglas, Noelle Mack and Vivi Anna, including